Interstate 22: Interstate 222

 Interstate 222 (I-222) is a future auxiliary Interstate Highway that will be a connector between I-22 and the proposed I-422 near Birmingham, Alabama.
-There will be no exits other than its terminuses.
-The highway has been proposed because an interchange directly between I-22 and I-422 cannot be built because of environmental issues.
+There will be no exits other than its termini.
+The highway has been proposed because an interchange directly between I-22 and I-422 cannot be built due to environmental issues.
 AASHTO approved the designation on May 18, 2012.
 Construction on this new route has not been scheduled at this time.